 Create Cost Center flow will ask users to select the Organization the Cost Center belongs to.
 It will usually be only one organization to select.
 Once created, the Cost Center cannot change Organization.

 Sharing Boxes, Instances, and Providers

-When you create a box, launch an instance, or add a provider, they are created in the Workspace that you have selected in the Workspace Switcher.
+When you create a box, launch an instance, or add a provider, they are created in the Workspace that you have selected in the Context Switcher.
 You can control how others use it by giving them view or edit access.
 Edit access gives users the same level of access as the owner but they cannot delete the asset.